General enquiries: 0800 326 5559

 It’s important to remember that some people who experience suicidal ideation will present as content or happy.
 Not all those living with these feelings will “look depressed”.

-For those who have both mental health problems and a drink problem, quitting alcohol greatly reduces the risk of suicide.
+For those who have both mental health problems and a drinking problem, quitting alcohol greatly reduces the risk of suicide.

-What supports recovery from mental health and alcohol abuse?
+What supports recovery from mental health issue, suicidal ideation and alcohol abuse?

 In terms of these illnesses, it’s been shown time and time again that recovery is made possible through human connection.